-Join Lisa Bock for an in-depth discussion in this video Protecting the email server, part of Foundations of IT Security: Operating System Security.
+Join Lisa Bock for an in-depth discussion in this video Protecting the email server, part of IT Security Foundations: Operating System Security.

 - When we talk about email we must remember the email server…is the first stop email goes to…before it is released to the client.…The email server receives a lot of email,…some of it which is not really legitimate,…and we have to seek ways to reduce the threats…to the organization, right there at the server.…Now when we take a look at protecting the email server…we want to defend against malware and spam.…There are many mechanisms we could use of course…in the server operating system, but additional tools,…most likely will be needed.…